-a.
+.
 This Appendix illustrates one possible format of disclosure for a Feeder Fund that is a sole investor in the Master Fund and was formed together with the Master Fund to meet legal and tax requirements.
 The Feeder Fund is an investment entity and measures its subsidiaries at FVTPL.
 The illustrated extracts from the Feeder Fund's financial statements assume the same fact pattern as in the main body of this guide.
 The Feeder Fund is the sole investor in the Master Fund (the Fund in the main body of this guide) and holds the underlying investments through the Master Fund.
-The master-feeder structure was formed to meet legal and tax requirements.
 This Appendix also assumes that the Feeder Fund meets the definition of an investment entity (see further analysis in Note 4).